 - Whether the relocation will allow a realistic opportunity for parenting time with each parent;

 - The extent to which moving or not moving will affect the emotional, physical or developmental needs of the child;

 - The motives of the parents and the validity of the reasons given for moving or opposing the move including the extent to which either parent may intend to gain a financial advantage regarding continuing child support obligations;

 - The potential effect of relocation on the child’s stability.”

 Child relocation and move-away cases are among the most complex and difficult matters in Family Law.
 Deciding to move with the child is often the most important choice a parent will ever make, and its impact on the lives of the parents and children is profound.
 Will the move benefit the children?
 Will it prevent the nonmoving parent from having a meaningful relationship with them?
 There is so much at stake.

 Whether you are thinking about moving with the children, or whether you are a parent who wishes to prevent a relocation from taking place, you would be well-advised to seek a consultation with an experienced family law attorney.

-At the Law Offices of Gary J. Frank P.C., our attorney is a caring and compassionate counselor who has a wealth of experience in dealing with relocation / move-away cases.
-He will guide you through the legal issues and help you avoid the snares that may result in sanctions or losing custody.
-If possible, he will help you to reach a peaceful resolution of the problem.
+At the Law Offices of Gary J. Frank P.C., our attorneys are caring and compassionate counselors who have a wealth of experience in dealing with relocation / move-away cases.
+They will guide you through the legal issues and help you avoid the snares that may result in sanctions or losing custody.
+If possible, they will help you to reach a peaceful resolution of the problem.
 If a negotiated solution is not possible, then he will be a strong and assertive advocate on your behalf.

 To make an appointment for a consultation to discuss the issue of custody and relocation, contact our office today.